How to Manage Highest Paid Person’s Opinion – HiPPO EffectScott Williams

 Making sure the staff have something to say is a way of improving their attention and learning.
 The ancient greek philosopher, Plato, said that “expression is impression”.
 Once you have to talk about something, your mind engages with the problem.
 Think of how engaged you get if you have to teach something!

-Share Your Opinion Last
+Share Your Opinion Last to Avoid the HiPPO Effect

 Once you have called on the juniors, work up to the most senior and finally give your opinion.
 This might end up being a summary of earlier opinions given, or you might introduce new thoughts and directions.
 In any case, everyone has made a contribution and you have taken advantage of everyone’s experience and skills.